Xabaril/lucecu/docs/GettingStarted.md

 - crd-name: Is the name, lowercase, of the new Kubernetes CRD.
 - crd-short-name: Is the short name, lowercase, of the new Kubernetes CRD ( like svc is the short name for services).

+> Optionally you can add crd-group-name parameter, if default 'xabaril.io' is used.

 ## Installing CRD

 The new project include a *Deployment* folder with the new CRD deployment manifest, like this: